swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 ---
+ 	  	-layout: lesson
+ 	  	-root: ../../..
  	   	 title: Strings and File I/O in Python
 ---
+**Prepared by Tommy Guy**
 # Edited by Jin

 Lesson goals: